-Unique Accommodation Form Directions: To request approval for a unique accommodation, this form must be submitted to RIDE by fax to 401-222-3605 by the principal or designee or District Testing Coordinator or designee, at least six weeks prior to testing to ensure a timely response from RIDE.
+Unique Accommodation Form

+Directions: To request approval for a unique accommodation, this form must be submitted to RIDE by fax to 401-222-3605 by the principal or designee or District Testing Coordinator or designee, at least six weeks prior to testing to ensure a timely response from RIDE.
 DO NOT EMAIL.
-A Word version of this form can be found at www.ride.ri.accomodations .
-DISTRICT/SCHOOL ASSURANCES: In submitting this form for approval, the principal/designee or assessment coordinator assures that: This accommodation will be documented in the student's IEP, 504 Plan, or EL plan.
-In the case of an IEP, the parent/guardian of the student must sign the amended IEP prior to testing.
+A Word version of this form can be found at www.vide.ri.occomodations .

+DISTRICT/SCHOOL ASSURANCES: In submitting this form for ap assessment coordinator assures that: proval, the principal/designee or

+This accommodation will be documented in the student of an IEP, the parent/guardian of the student must sign the amended IEP prior to testing.

 The school team has met and considered all listed accommodations before proposing this unique accommodation.

 The proposed accommodation is used, as appropriate, for routine classroom instruction and assessment.

+District Name: DATE:

+Name of Principal/Designee or District/LEA Testing Coordinator (please print):

+School Name:

+Telephone Number: Fax Number:

+Student Information:

+Student Name: SASID:

+Grade: DOB:

-District Name: DATE: Name of Principal/Designee or District/LEA Testing Coordinator (please print): School Name: Telephone Number: Fax Number: Student Information: Student Name: SASID: Grade: DOB: Test(s) on which the student will use the accommodation (PSAT10 and SAT requests must be submitted through the SSD Online Portal): ☐ ACCESS for ELLS ☐ ALT ACCESS for ELLS ☐ RICAS (Subject Area: ☐ RI NGSA DLM (Subject Area:)
+Test(s) on which the student will use the accommodation (PSAT10 and SAT requests must be submitted through the SSD Online Portol): ACCESS for ELLs

+DLM (Subject Area:)